halkyonio/tap/demo.md

 ### Prerequisites

 - TAP 1.0 installed
-- Tanzu client v0.10.0 is available
+- [Tanzu client](https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-install-general.html#tanzu-cli-clean-install) (>= v0.11) is available like [kubernetes tree](https://github.com/ahmetb/kubectl-tree)
 - Have a kube config file configured to access the Kubernetes cluster hosting TAP 1.0
-- Have a secret created with the registry credentials and linked to ServiceAccount default of the demo namespace
+- Have a secret created with the registry credentials and linked to ServiceAccount default of the demo namespace (e.g tap-demo namespace)

 ### Instructions